Mission and Strategic Planning

 In his message to the University on January 25, 2012, President Morishita expressed his enthusiasm for "the opportunity to work with the University community in advancing Cal State East Bay and taking those next steps together."
 The Strategic Planning Update began with the President's listening tour to learn about the University community, and the first draft was presented to the University Planning, Assessment, and Budget Committee (UPABC) on March 2, 2012.
 On May 23, UPABC reviewed the changes proposed by members of the University community during a series of meetings during March, April, and May, and forwarded its recommendation for approval to the President's Cabinet.
 On June 19, 2012, President Morishita presented the University's expanded mission statement, its new shared strategic commitments, and its institutional learning outcomes to the University community in his e-newsletter.

 At California State University, East Bay, academic and enrollment planning drive support services, faculty and staff recruitment, budget development, information systems, physical planning, external relations, and fundraising.
 Academic planning reflects the mission of the University.
 Enrollment follows, with students at the center, supported by academic and student services, and by the faculty and staff who offer these services.
 The University's infrastructure -- physical, technological, financial -- provides underlying support.
 The University recognizes that many of the relationships among these functions are reciprocal.
 For example, while students need instructors, services and facilities; maintaining high quality, respected faculty, strong co-curricular programs, and a well-maintained campus can attract and retain students.

 - Academic Affairs

 - University Advancement

-For more information, contact the Vice President for Planning, Enrollment Management, and Student Affairs, Linda Dalton at: email@example.com.
+For more information, contact the Vice President for Planning and Enrollment Management Linda Dalton at: email@example.com.